Death and funeral of James VI and I: At Theobalds

 Buckingham's doctor, John Remington, is known to have attended James at Theobalds in March 1625.
 He gave the Duke's servant and barber John Baker a recipe for a drink called a julep or posset.
+John Baker applied a plaster to help the king's ague, and Prince Charles made him eat a piece of it to show it was safe.

+Henry Gibb removed the controversial plaster at the king's request during the night of 21 March.
+One of the physicians William Paddy, later wrote in one of the king's prayer books that he had told James that the end was near, "Being sent for to Theobalds but two days before the death of my sovereign lord and master king James, I felt it my Christian duty to prepare him, telling that there was nothing left for me to do (in the afternoon before his death the next day at noon) but to pray for his soul".

+James died on Sunday 27 March at noon.
 After the king's death, Remington and other physicians including Matthew Lister disputed the provenance and composition of a medical plaster found on the body.
 Subsequently, George Eglisham amplified rumours by publishing the Forerunner of Revenge, a pamphlet blaming Buckingham and his doctors for hastening the king's death.

-James died on Sunday 27 March at noon.
+The circumstances of the king's treatment and the plasters applied were investigated by a House of Commons select committee.

+A new king proclaimed at Theobalds

 King Charles was proclaimed at the gate of Theobalds by the Knight Marshal, Edward Zouch.
 The Earl of Kellie advised that proclamations should speak of the "King of Great Britain", rather than putting one nation of the Union first, as in "England and Scotland" or "Scotland and England".
 The proclamation sent for reading at the Mercat cross of Edinburgh accordingly referred to the "late King of Grite Britane, France and Ireland".
 A messenger was sent to Elizabeth Stuart, Queen of Bohemia, at The Hague with money and black cloth to place her household in mourning.

 A commission of Earls met in the council chamber at Whitehall Palace to determine the detail of the funeral and processions.
 The sculptor Maximilian Colt went to Theobalds to make the king's death mask.
 After an autopsy, the king's body was embalmed, and soldered into a lead coffin by Abraham Greene.
 The coffin was placed on a carriage at Theobalds and brought to Denmark House on the Strand in the early hours of the morning.
 A torchlight procession through the streets of London was spoiled by foul weather.

+Charles I made a gift of the silver plate used by his late father in his bedchamber to the Earl of Kellie on 5 April 1625.